 Further, they’re intuitive and don’t require college degrees to figure out what works with one person won’t work with anyone else.
 If you happen to be the cat’s MFP (Most favored person), you may even be mistaken for mom, which is why lucky recipients get massages once reserved for feeding time when it took some energy to compress milk from the mother’s body.

 And yes, cats are trainable — just as long as there’s a benefit to be had from their clever tricks!
 Cats can learn to retrieve and even play roll the ball if enough time is taken to establish this behavior.
-Nothing beats a child’s water pistol for “discouraging” a cat from a behavior you want them to stop and you don’t have to say a word to communicate your displeasure.
+Nothing beats a child’s water pistol for “discouraging” a cat from the behavior you want them to stop, and you don’t have to say a word to communicate your displeasure.

 Dr. Bradshaw may be one of the biggest brainiacs on the planet when it comes to cat behavior, but he always leaves pet owners with one piece of advice that requires no advanced degree: Just about everything about communicating with felines is cat-specific.
 If you try a technique that, despite your earnest efforts, isn’t furthering your ability to communicate with your cat, “Be prepared to give up on it if it doesn’t work.”
 Enough said?